-I don’t often post about local issues here, but this is so close to home I have to say something about it.
+I don’t often post about local issues here, but this

 My first reaction was, “You’re kidding me, right?”
 Unfortunately, these people are serious.
 Well, this happens to be taking place in my neighborhood, and I’m glad it is.
 We’ve lived in the area for almost six years.
 In that time, problems with Jones Bridge Road have worsened, making it real a safety concern.
 And it comes down to boneheaded drivers.

 The biggest, and worst problem, and the one the medians are intended to address, is drivers who use the turn lane, as a driving lane during the morning and evening rush hours.
 I have witnessed people drive the entire length of the turn lane.